rduenasf/birding/docs/birds/barswa.md

 scientific_name: "Hirundo rustica"
 order: "Passeriformes"
 family: "Hirundinidae (Swallows)"
 description: "Hirundo rustica is a species of bird in the Hirundinidae (Swallows) family.
-It has been observed 28 times."
+It has been observed 28 times.
+It has been photographed."
 species_group: "Martins and Swallows"
 species_code: "barswa"

 sidebar_position: 40
-sidebar_class_name: " "
+sidebar_class_name: "has-photo "
 tags:
   - Passeriformes
   - Hirundinidae (Swallows)
   - Martins and Swallows
-  - Needs Photo
+  - Has Photo
   - Needs Audio
 ---